rizinorg/book/src/analysis/variables.md

 # Managing variables

-Radare2 allows managing local variables, no matter their location, stack or registers.
+Rizin allows managing local variables, no matter their location, stack or registers.
 The variables' auto analysis is enabled by default but can be disabled with `anal.vars` configuration option.